YessiRocha/limathpy/docs/index.rst

 Welcome to limathpy's documentation!
 ====================================

-This is a module of students of LiMA for students of LiMA of the Autonomous University of the state of Hidalgo
+This is a LiMA student package for LiMA students of the Autonomous University of the State of Hidalgo, with the purpose of providing a computational solution to the calculation of problems in different areas of interest for undergraduate students.

 .. toctree::
    :maxdepth: 2